 Make the freezer count!

 Before you had children you probably didn’t have a big freezer but if you can find meals they like then cook in bulk and so you are always prepared however your day goes.
-A generous-sized freezer cuts out the dreaded last-minute dash to the shops with the kids – who by this time could be grumpy as they are hungry and then what do we do?
-Snack them up – leads to more strife later.
+A generous-sized freezer cuts out the dreaded last-minute dash to the shops which in this lock down would be impossible with the kids.
 Get pots that fit your freezer, or used butter containers are a good tuppaware hack, so you can stack prepared meals without wasting space.
 A freezer is also a great way to save money – a good shop, filled with bargains can be stored for later use making the budget stretch.
 You can freeze veg you have left really well and again you are always prepared!

 Make second-hand your first choice

 From school uniforms to shoes and boots the cost just keeps going up!
-There are loads of sites you can reach out to as well as local selling sites.
+There are loads of sites you can reach out to as well as local selling sites and you could try our site 2Hand.
 Or, get together with mums who have different age kids or ask the cousins and swap stuff.
 I get a sense of joy handing on good quality clothes and shoes to others and I know I am not alone in this.
 Even kids toys once loved go out of favour and then people want to hand them on.
 Most of the ones you find are well kept and have years of life left and much happiness to give.
 Make it a habit to ask if people want them before they get ditched or stored in a dusty cupboard taking up space.

 You and your partner

 Happy parents make happy children so don’t forget to make time for you and your partner.
-With rising stress levels building up in the home as a result of the hectic schedules, work-life balance and much more homeworking there can be little time to be together and probably even less to carve out some ‘me time’.
-Find a way to share babysitting with people in similar situations so you can have a ‘date night’ or a couple of hours off to just ‘be’.
-If you suggest it, I have no doubt that others will bite your hand off and return the favour!
+With rising stress levels building up in the home as a result of the hectic schedules, work-life balance and much more homeworking and home-schooling there can be little time to be together and probably even less to carve out some ‘me time’.
 Look after yourself and be kind to yourself.

 Life will get more hectic, but we are lucky we have the joy of molding the new generation – our kids will be looking at us during this pandemic and learning how to be kind, resilient and happy people.
 Above all do cut yourself some slack – it’s the hardest job in the world being a parent.
-But boy is it worth it!
+But it’s worth it!